-Although his map of 1918 shows the Jewell city park at the most southern edge of town, today there are homes south of that park.
+Although this map of 1918 shows the Jewell city park at the most southern edge of town, today there are more that 23 homes south of that park.
 The Jewell city limit has now been extended to the county road that meets the southern edge of the Jewell Municipal Cemetery.
 So there are many newer homes south of the pool and park.

 Jewell was once in walking distance from several lakes.

 Lake several miles south, Jewell long ago had two other nearby lakes.

 This 1930 map showing the southern portion of Lyon Township indicates where the lakes are/were located.